-Although the application form will generally involve a lot of ‘tick-box’ questions, there will be other areas where you’ll be expected to fill out sections with personal information, or sometimes even answer a question or provide a short personal summary.
+Although the application form will generally involve a lot of tick-box questions, there will be other sections where you’ll be expected to fill out personal information.
+You may also be asked to answer a question, or provide a short personal summary.

-It’s really important that you proof-read these sections for spelling or grammar errors, as mistakes here not only look unprofessional, but will be picked up on by the recruitment team.
+It’s really important that you proofread for spelling or grammar, as mistakes here look unprofessional and they will be picked up on by the recruitment team.

-Quite often at the start of the online application you will be asked to complete some simple screening questions.
-These are designed to make sure that you understand the requirements of the role, and that you are aware of things like height and reach restriction rules.
+At the start of the online application, you might be asked to complete some simple screening questions.
+These are designed to make sure that you understand the requirements of the role, and that you are aware of things such as the height and reach restriction rules.

-After completing and submitting your online assessment you’ll receive an email confirming it’s been received.
+After completing and submitting your online assessment, you’ll receive an email from the airline to confirm it’s been received.

-Some airlines use sophisticated screening software to process your form, to check if you’re a good ‘fit’ for crewing with them.
-If this is the case you’ll usually hear back quite quickly with an email confirming whether or not your initial application has been successful – sometimes even on the same day.
+Some airlines will use sophisticated screening software to process your form; the software will check if you’re a good ‘fit’ for their airline.
+In these cases, you’ll usually hear back quite quickly with an email confirming whether or not your initial application has been successful – sometimes even on the same day.

-You’ll always receive full instructions on how to complete the next step of the process, and given a contact in the recruitment team who you can chat to if you have any questions – please do give them a call if you’re unsure about anything, they’re there to help you!
+You’ll always receive full instructions on how to complete the next step of the process.
+You should also receive a contact (including a phone number/email) in the recruitment team who you can chat to if you have any questions.
+Don’t be afraid to call them if you have any questions – they are there to help you.